AI Tools for Data Analytics

 Challenges in Data Management and Analysis

-Platform Integration: Many organizations silo data across departments, systems, or platforms and, as such, cannot perform any type of overarching analysis.
-A company may have the data on its customers stored within one system, financials stored in another, and so on.
+Many organizations silo data across departments, systems, or platforms and, as such, cannot perform any type of overarching analysis.
+A company may have data on its customers stored within one system, financials stored in another, and so on.
 These disparate data pools must be integrated into a unified framework using advanced AI-driven tools that manage the myriad data connections and coordinate collaboration across functions.

 AI Tools Driving Data Analytics